david-macmahon/FrequencyDriftRateTransforms.jl/README.md

 drift search.
 The next step is finding the points in the FDR matrix that have values greater a certain threshold.
 Usually the threshold is given as a *signal-to-noise ratio* (SNR), which is essentially a number of standard deviations above the mean of the FDR values.
-The FDR values can be normalized by subtracting the mean and dividing by the standard deviation so that they can be compared directly to the SNR value, but it is much more efficient to denormalize the single SNR threshold by multiplying it by the standard deviation and adding the mean.
+The `findprotohits` function can be used to find such points.
+FDR values can be normalized via the `fdrnormalize!` function which subtracts the mean and divides by the standard deviation.
+This can be useful for plotting so that the displayed values are SNR values, but for searching it is much more efficient to denormalize the single SNR threshold via the `fdrdenormalize` function, shich multiplies the SNR value by the standard deviation of the FDR and adding the mean of the SDR.
 The denormalized SNR value can then be used as the threshold with the non-normalized FDR values.
+This latter approach can also be performed as part of `findprotohits` by passing `snr=true` as a keyword argument.

 Elements of the FDR matrix with a value greater than a specified threshold form a set of *proto-hits*.
 Each proto-hit is not a detection of a unique Doppler